Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 ■Risks and Opportunities

 Climate-related risks are generally categorized into transition risks that arise as a result of transitioning to a low carbon economy when climate measures are carried out proactively, and physical risks brought about by an increase in the frequency and severity of floods, severe storms, and other disasters when climate measures are inadequate.
-In addition to these two types of risks, we are also identifying, analyzing, and assessing opportunities caused by climate change, such as expanded demand or advancement of new business.
+In addition to these two types of risks, we are also identifying and analyzing climate-related opportunities, and conducting analysis and assessments focusing on NIPPO.
 With regard to the assessment of financial impacts, we have assessed the impact for FY2030 given that there is abundant accessible data, such as public future forecast models, and because it is easy to compare with internal business plans.
-“Time of Onset” refers to the timing at which the impact of risks and opportunities emerge, and we have defined and categorized these as short term: within 3 years; mid term: by 2030; and long term: by 2050.
-Based on our sales for the impact on sales and our ordinary income for the impact on costs, we have categorized financial impact as small: up to 2%; medium: 2% to 10%; and large: 10% or more.
+“Time of onset” refers to the timing at which the impact of risks and opportunities emerge.
+We have defined and categorized these as follows: "Short term: Within 3 years;" "Medium term: By 2030 (SDGs 2030 targets, SBT reduction targets);" and "Long term: By 2050 (CO2 reduction target period)."

 Transition risks (that arise as a result of transitioning to a low carbon economy)